Have a very merry and refreshing Christmas with these festive tunes

 Paul McCartney has recorded a special festive recording of ‘The Christmas Song (Chestnuts Roasting On An Open Fire)’.
 It’s no Nat King Cole but it’s worth a gander.
 Listen here

-The Killers have unveiled their seventh annual Christmas song.
-Recorded during down-time on their recent UK tour, the track features singer/songwriter Ryan Pardey reprising his role as the song’s bad Santa.
+The Killers’ seventh annual Christmas song was recorded during down-time on their recent UK tour.
+The track features singer/songwriter Ryan Pardey reprising his role as the song’s bad Santa.
 Listen here

 The angelic vocals and shimmering chimes of Summer Camp with ‘Christmas Wrapping’ certainly makes the annual commercial fest slightly more bearable.
 Listen here